phuctm97/jxax/README.md

 JXAX is designed to be extended by its users and community.
-So if you've ever used it and wanted to add or added an automation, why don't you create an issue or submit a PR, there may be many people out there share the same interest with you, your contribution is very likely to be highly appreciated! 💚
+So if you've ever used it and wanted to add or added an automation, why don't you create an issue or submit a PR, there may be many people out there share interests with you, your contribution is very likely to be highly appreciated! 💚

 See [Contributing][contributing-file].